pamdx/FM_imputation/README.md

 Then, to launch the imputation prompt, run the code below.

 ```
-agg_imputation_type <- 1 # 1 = "Consecutive", 2 = "Year-by-year"
+agg_imputation_type <- 1 # Select 1 to apply estimation to all missing consecutive years, select 2 to apply estimation separately to each year in the period with consecutive missing years.

 source("./modules/imputation_aggregated.R")
 ```

-Note that you can choose between two types of aggregated imputations by setting the "agg_imputation_type" variable:
+Note that you can choose between two types of aggregated imputations by setting the `agg_imputation_type` variable:
-- choose an imputation method for each series of consecutive years with missing data ("Consecutive", most convenient and suitable for most cases)
+1. The user can apply the same estimation method to consecutive years without official data by using `agg_imputation_type <- 1` (most convenient and suitable for most cases).
+In this case, the imputation prompt will ask which method to apply to all consecutive years, as shown below.

 ![agg_imp_cons](https://user-images.githubusercontent.com/59026485/144249777-dce5ca5d-6e61-42ba-8fa5-c2cbb099de37.png)

-- choose an imputation method for each year with missing data ("Year-by-year", rarely used)
+2. The user can decide to treat consecutive years without official data differently and apply each time a different estimation method by using `agg_imputation_type <- 2` (more rarely used).
+In this case the imputation prompt will ask which imputation method to use for each consecutive year, as shown below.

 ![agg_imp_yby](https://user-images.githubusercontent.com/59026485/144249952-bbbe337a-9975-4e96-908d-667091fb5c59.png)